Tesla battery empty – What next?

 The feeling of driving an electric car with a battery running out of electricity discourages many people from being interested in electric mobility or Tesla.
-In fact, the Tesla battery can be run completely empty and then the vehicle stops.
-In practice, however, this is rather unlikely, as the Tesla’s onboard computer constantly monitors the battery and issues appropriate warnings in good time.
+In fact, the Tesla battery can be run empty and then the vehicle stops.
+Traditionally, however, this is rather unlikely, as the Tesla’s onboard computer constantly monitors the battery and issues appropriate warnings in good time.
 The navigation system also constantly recalculates the conditions when the route is set and automatically schedules charging stops on Tesla Superchargers.

 However, if it should happen that the battery runs out, it is good to know what will happen.
 A few tips will help you to handle this situation as easily as possible.
 Every Tesla vehicle has a 12V battery for the entire on-board power supply (screens, air conditioning, etc.) in addition to the high-voltage battery used for the electric motor.
 The problem is that this 12V battery is also powered by the high voltage battery.
-Due to the relatively large consumers in the car (HVAC, Screen, Autopilot-Computer), this battery is very quickly discharged if it can no longer be fed from the high-voltage battery.
+Due to the relatively large consumers in the car (HVAC, Screen, Autopilot-Computer), this battery is quickly discharged if it can no longer be fed from the high-voltage battery.
 The high-voltage battery still has a small residual capacity.
 However, this is not used, as it serves to protect the battery from deep discharge.
 More details in the Tesla 12V Battery compendium.

 This leads to the following dependencies: